Hawaii Section 8 Housing

 The amount that Section 8 will pay towards a household's rent is determined by a variety of factors, including the household's income, the size of the household, and the fair market rent (FMR) for the area where the household is located.
 However, there is a maximum payment that Section 8 will provide, known as the payment standard.

 The payment standard is the maximum amount that Section 8 will pay towards a household's rent and utilities.
 In Hawaii, the payment standard varies by county and is based on the fair market rent for that area.
-For example, in Honolulu County, the payment standard for a one-bedroom apartment in 2021 is $1,791.
+For example, in Honolulu County, the payment standard for a one-bedroom apartment in 2025 is $2,200, reflecting the rising cost of housing in the region.
+Each county’s standards are adjusted annually to align with current rental market trends, ensuring better support for low-income households.

 To calculate the amount of rent that Section 8 will pay for a household, the payment standard is subtracted from the total rent and utilities for the unit.
 The household is then responsible for paying the difference between the Section 8 payment and the total rent.